Webklex/php-imap/README.md

 first, if you're planning to do bigger changes.
 Of course you can also create a new [feature issue](https://github.com/Webklex/php-imap/issues/new?template=feature_request.md) if you're just wishing a feature ;)

->Off topic, rude or abusive issues will be deleted without any notice.

 ## Documentation
 ### [Client::class](src/Client.php)
 | Method                    | Arguments                                                                       | Return            | Description                                                                                                                   |
 | ------------------------- | ------------------------------------------------------------------------------- | :---------------: | ----------------------------------------------------------------------------------------------------------------------------  |
 | setConfig                 | array $config                                                                   | self              | Set the Client configuration.
 Take a look at `config/imap.php` for more inspiration.                                          |